rapid7/insightconnect-plugins/proofpoint_tap/help.md

 # Version History

+* 1.0.6 - Parsing out GUID of the message into the output type
 * 1.0.5 - Parsing out the View Threat Details link from emails to its own value
 * 1.0.4 - New spec and help.md format for the Extension Library
 * 1.0.3 - Fixed issue where headers were occasionally parsed improperly